launix-de/memcp/README.md

 - OLAP and OLTP support: Can handle both online analytical processing (OLAP) and online transaction processing (OLTP) workloads.
 - Bit-packing and dictionary encoding: Uses bit-packing and dictionary encoding to achieve higher compression ratios for integer and string data types, respectively.
 - Delta storage: Maintains a separate delta storage for updates and deletes, which allows for more efficient handling of OLTP workloads.
-- Scalability: Designed to scale horizontally across multiple nodes to handle large data volumes and high query throughput.
+- Scalability: Designed to scale on a single node with huge NUMA memory
+- Adjustable persistency: Decide whether you want to persist a table or not or to just keep snapshots of a period of time

 # Getting Started